data2evidence/d2e/docs/README_trex_overview.md

 This sections assumes that there is an existing database available.
 The database should be in a Postgres docker container name or external database with a Fully Qualified Domain Name (FQDN).

-If there is no existing databases available, users may consider using a [sample dataset](./2-load/), and perform sub-steps 3 to 7 to setup the database.
-Thereafter, users may continue to follow the guide from section [Plugins](#plugins) onwards.
+If there is no existing databases available, you may consider using a [sample dataset](./2-load/), and perform sub-steps 3 to 7 to setup the database.
+Thereafter, you may continue to follow the guide from section [Plugins](#plugins) onwards.

 - In the Admin Portal, navigate to **Setup** > **Databases** > **Configure** > **Add database**